robric/wiki-contrail-controller/Flow-processing.md

             - Set 5-tuple from the inner payload of ICMP packet

 ### Flow Module
 Flow module implements horizontal scaling to support high flow rates.
-By default, it there are 4 "partitions".
-Each partition can run in parallel to other partitions.
-Flows are distributed to partitions by hashing 5-tuple in the packet.
-Only the forward flow trapped by vrouter is hashed to find the partition.
-The reverse flow will always use same partition as forward flow.
+By default, it there are 4 "partitions" which can run in parallel.
+Flows are distributed across partitions by hashing 5-tuple in the packet.
+Only the forward flow trapped by vrouter is hashed to a partition.
+A reverse flow will always use same partition as it corresponding forward flow.

 Each flow partition runs following sub-module in sequence,
 - Flow Handler